 A number of specialists now treat specifically for chronic urinary tract infections rather than acute ones.
-Chronic UTI Info explains in detail the current treatment by UK specialists.
+Our day to day support site Chronic UTI Info explains in detail the current treatment by UK specialists.

 It can take time to find the right combination of treatment or treatments to successfully reduce your symptoms and the infection.
 The length of treatment will also vary between person to person.
 We are all wonky in our own special way and what works for one may not work for another.

 Don’t forget to take into account your other health concerns alongside your bladder infection.
 Any treatment path you follow for chronic UTI must ensure that you are treated as a person, not just an infected bladder.

 Research, research, research